 Tips for relief: A soft and supportive bra eases the pain and prevents the tissue from overstretching.

 Particularly in the first three months of pregnancy and shortly before the birth, you’ll feel how the baby presses down on your bladder.
 As a result you’ll need to go to the toilet more often.
 You may also lose urine involuntarily.
 Increased blood flow during pregnancy stimulates kidney activity, which increases the production of urine.

 Tips for relief: Do simple pelvic floor exercises, which you learn in Pilates or antenatal courses.

-Mainly caused by the surplus production of the pregnancy hormone hCG.
-A differentiation is made between normal nausea and severe, prolonged nausea.
+Nausea during pregnancy is mainly caused by the surplus production of the pregnancy hormone HCG.
+A distinction is made between normal nausea and severe, prolonged nausea.
 Severe nausea generally involves vomiting several times a day over a period of several weeks.
-Here are some ways to ease nausea:

 Tips for relief: Eat a rusk before you get up and drink lightly sweetened tea.